gregjacobs/Autolinker.js/README.md

 ## Changelog:

+### 0.9.3

+- Fixed an issue where Twitter handles wouldn't be autolinked if they existed as the sole entity within parenthesis or brackets
+  (thanks [@busticated](https://github.com/busticated) for pointing this out and providing unit tests)

 ### 0.9.2

 - Fixed an issue with nested tags within an existing &lt;a&gt; tag, where the nested tags' inner text would be accidentally